jkchengh/GCDO/README.md

 # GCDITO

-This is a code repository of the algorithm Generalized Conflict-directed Incremental Total Ordering (CDITO).
+This is a code repository of the algorithm Generalized Conflict-directed Incremental Total Ordering (GCDITO).